manuelboldrer/RBL/README.md

     git clone https://github.com/manuelboldrer/HLB

 ### Reference
-This repository is the source code of the paper:
+In this repository there is part of the code that was used to generate simulation results in the following paper:

 "Distributed Networkless Multi-Robot Navigation in Crowded Cooperative Environments."
 Manuel Boldrer, Alvaro Serra-Gomez, Lorenzo Lyons, Javier Alonso-Mora, Laura Ferranti.
 Under Review at ...